russellgoldman/rust_chess/README.md

 # rust_chess
-A basic Chess game built in Rust as a way to learn more about low-level programming
+A basic Chess game built in Rust